 John Parrott first joined the Annie Wright Schools' Board of Trustees in 2010.
 In 2017 John returned to the board as Chair.
 He worked for Saltchuk a local NW company were he served as President at Foss Maritime and prior to that as President of TOTE Maritime Alaska.
 A strong believer in communities and education, he serves on both local and national non-profit boards.
 John has a BS in Marine Transportation from the US Merchant Marine Academy (Kings Point) and an MBA from Seattle University.
 He and his wife, Lynne, an active member of the Parents' Association, Strength to Strength campaign chair and Gator Gala auction chair, have three children, Thomas ’14MS, James ’16MS and Anna ’22.

-Aliya Merali Virani '96, educator and school administrator, joined the Anne Wright Schools Board of Trustees in 2016.
-Aliya has worked in independent schools for the last 15 years in various capacities, from teaching elementary grades to serving as Curriculum Director, Director of Inclusion and Community Building, and now Director of Admissions at a school in Vancouver, BC.
-She obtained her Master’s in Elementary education from NYU and a Master’s in Private School Leadership from Columbia University.
+Aliya Merali Virani ’96 joined the Annie Wright Schools Board of Trustees in 2016.
+Aliya has worked in independent schools for the last 20 years in various capacities, from teaching elementary grades to serving as Curriculum Director, Director of Inclusion and Community Building, and then Director of Admissions at a school in Vancouver, BC.
+She currently serves as the Lower School Director at Bush School.
+Aliya obtained her master’s in elementary education from NYU and a master’s in private school leadership from Columbia University.
 Annie Wright inspired Aliya's love of learning and service.
-Combining her love for travel and service learning, she co-founded an international summer program called Global Encounters where she continues to be a Program Director and admissions lead.
+Combining her love for travel and service-learning, she co-founded an international summer program called Global Encounters where she continues to serve.
 Aliya serves on the head's support and evaluation committee.

 The 2016-2021 Strategic Plan, affirmed by the Board of Trustees in April, 2016, took nearly 18 months to develop, with input from more than 140 people in the community, including students.
 This vision statement informed their efforts: Annie Wright Schools will be internationally recognized as educational leaders where tradition meets innovation and every student is inspired to make a profound contribution in the world.Learn more about the Strategic Plan.